How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 Concluding Up

 The ERR_SSL_SERVER_CERT_BAD_FORMAT error is caused when a website configures a self-signed SSL certificate.
-There are several approaches that can be applied at the user’s end to solve this issue.
+Several approaches can be applied at the user’s end to solve this issue.

-But, it’s always recommended that the site owner use an SSL certificate from a CA or authorized vendor such as CheapSSLWeb, a reliable source to obtain trusted CA-based SSL certificates at highly affordable pricing starting at just $2.99/year.
+However, it’s always recommended that the site owner use an SSL certificate from a CA or authorized reseller such as CheapSSLWeb, a reliable source to obtain trusted CA-based SSL certificates at highly affordable pricing.

 Janki Mehta